3 03 2012

 - Create your Virtual Hard Drive

 Open your Start menu, right-click Computer, and choose Manage.
 50 GB).
-Click OK, and wait while the virtual disk is created (you’ll see text at the bottom of the screen showing progress). click it and choose Initialize Disk, which adds it as a bootable drive in the Master Boot Record.
+Choose Disk Management to the left, and create a VHD from the Actions menu.
+It will take a moment while the virtual disk is created (you’ll see text at the bottom of the screen showing progress).
+When it is done, right-click it and choose Initialize Disk, which adds it as a bootable drive in the Master Boot Record.
 Leave options at their defaults and click OK.

 - Create a Volume on the VHD